OpenNews/srccon/transcripts/SRCCON2017-better-tech-metaphors.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
-Toward better metaphors: Accessible and inclusive ways to explain technical work Session facilitator(s): Nicole Zhu
+# Toward better metaphors: Accessible and inclusive ways to explain technical work

+### Session facilitator(s): Nicole Zhu

-Day & Time: Thursday, 4:45-6pm
+### Day & Time: Thursday, 4:45-6pm

-Room: Ski-U-Mah
+### Room: Ski-U-Mah

 NICOLE: Okay.
 The doors are slowly closing, so we're going to go ahead and get started.